Equality, diversity and inclusion

 We are committed to building a culture of equality, diversity and inclusion, where these values are integrated into the life and work of the Department of Politics.

 Equality, diversity and inclusion (EDI) in our Department offers a safe environment for thoughts and exchanges by:

 Our EDI plan applies to everyone who visits, works and studies with us and, more broadly, anyone associated with the University of Surrey.

 This includes staff, students, contractors, visitors and alumni, regardless of race or ethnicity, sex, gender reassignment, disability, sexual orientation, age, religion or belief, pregnancy or maternity status, marriage and civil partnership status or socioeconomic background.

 It should be read in conjunction with other relevant university policies and strategies.

 The EDI Forum meets twice every semester.
 We identify and share issues, and propose practical initiatives.

 Professor Amelia Hadfield

-Dean International, Head of Department of Politics, Director of the Centre for Britain and Europe (CBE)
+Dean International, Head of Department of Politics, Founder and Former Co-Director of the Centre for Britain and Europe (CBE)

 Dr Nicholas Kitchen